milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 These disclosures apply to residents of US states that have adopted comprehensive consumer privacy laws that are in effect (collectively “US State Privacy Laws”).
 These disclosures supplement the Privacy Statement.

-Notice to California Residents
 Notice at Collection

-At or before the time of collection, the California Consumer Privacy Act (“CCPA”) requires that we provide a notice of our practices, including the categories of personal information collected, the purposes for which such information is collected or used, whether such information is “sold” or “shared”, and the criteria used to determine how long such information is retained.
+At or before the time of collection, some US State Privacy Laws require that we provide a notice of our practices, including the categories of personal information collected, the purposes for which such information is collected or used, whether such information is “sold” or “shared”, and the criteria used to determine how long such information is retained.
 We have provided these details throughout this section of the Privacy Statement.

 Personal Information We Collect